C-HALL1/MCoC/README.md

 ### Usage
 The main pipeline is run first.
 The main pipline is split into three.
 Part 1 contains SQL code.
 Part 2 the Pandas code.
 Part 3 contains R code.
 The output of Part 1 feeds into the start of Part 2.
 The output of Part 2 feeds into the start of Part 3.

-The final stage of the pipeline in R Studio involves reformatting and creating additional derivations to underpin the statistical analysis, followed by running the statistical analysis.
+The final stage of the pipeline in R Studio involves reformatting and creating additional derivations to underpin the statistical analysis, followed by running the statistical analysis (logistic regression model).
 A minimum set of core fields were exported from the Pandas section of the pipeline.
+This is the output used for the main results in the paper.

+Additional quality assurance then takes place in Python.
+Regression models are run in Python using K Learn to check the values returned are similar to those run by the main regression model in R.

 #### Outputs
-{LIST AND DESCRIPTION OF OUTPUTS TBD}

-{NOTES ON REPRODUCIBILITY OF RESULTS TBD}
+The output of the main pipeline contains the data used for the results of the paper.
+Please see the published paper for the outputs of the analysis contained in the results and supplementary information sections.

 #### Datasets
 This data uses the Maternity Services Dataset (MSDS).